UTKLangstonLab/PretermMetaproteomeGraphDB/docs/README.md

 J. Alfredo Blakeley-Ruiz, Stephen K. Grady, Carissa Bleker, Michael A. Langston, and Robert L. Hettich (2020) *Highly connected metabolic networks and discriminatory reactions for necrotizing enterocolitis extracted from metaproteomics of preterm human infant gut microbiomes.* (forthcoming)

+Feel free to create an issue with questions.

 ## Data
 Minimal data is kept in this repo.
 Files are avalible in the [Massive repository](https://massive.ucsd.edu/), identifier MSV000086096.